snappdevelopment/Spotlight/README.md

 ## Building

 1. Get a API key for the tmdb.org movie database [here](https://www.themoviedb.org/settings/api)
-2. Paste the key into the `Credentials.kt` file
+2. Add the line 'apiKey="YOUR_KEY"' to your 'local.properties' file
 3. Build the app in Android Studio

 ## License